alien4cloud/alien4cloud.github.io/documentation/3.0.0/orchestrators/kubernetes/sparkexample.markdown

 The job spark can ba launching by execution the run workflow operation :
 ![Running spark job](../../images/3.0.0/orchestrators/kubernetes/spark_2.png)

-During the execution, if the property **debugOperation**  has been set, the spark-submit command can be displayed in the deployment logs :
+During the execution, if the property **debugOperation**  has been set, the spark-submit command can be displayed in the deployment logs.